Skip to content

 Sending and Replying in a Point-to-Point Session

 As the point-to-point session is bound to a single remote instance after discovery, outbound messages use the implicit destination.
-Use publish for normal sends and publish_to to reply using a previously received message context.
+Use publish for normal sends and to reply back to the sender.

 This example shows how to send and reply in a point-to-point session: